Social Media Danger for Minors: Safe Social Media Usage

 F or today’s kids, friendships are often built in a world made up of likes, emojis, and DMs.
 Digital life isn’t all bad, and while that may seem harmless, it still comes with hidden risks we can’t ignore.
-As parents, you can be guiding them
+As parents, you can be guiding them instead of only guarding them, because your kids need help balancing the online with the offline.

 When used wisely, social media can help your child: